dhlab-basel/Sipi/manual/overview.rst

 metadata and can preservce of transform ICC_ colour profiles.

 In addition, a simple webserver is integrated.
 The server is able to serve most common file types.
-In addition Lua scripts (*.lua) and embedded Lua (that is Lua embedded into *.html pages using the tags <lua>…</lua> are supported.
+In addition Lua scripts and embedded Lua (i.e., Lua embedded into HTML pages using the tags <lua>…</lua> are supported.

 Sipi is `free software`_, released under the `GNU Affero General Public License`_.
 It is written in C++ and runs on Linux (including Debian_, Ubuntu_, and CentOS_) and